dorukkocaman/DSA210-Project/Visualising the Datas.md

 ## Starting Point

+I have used two datas named "nba_team_stats_00_to_23.csv" and "games.cs" to achieve the visualization process.
 After calculating the main statistics, I decided to create a visual representation to better understand the relationships between metrics.
 Here is the code I used to visualize the data: